Clare of Assisi: Death

-On 9 August 1253, two days before her death, the papal bull Solet annuere of Pope Innocent IV confirmed that Clare's rule would serve as the governing rule for Clare's Order of Poor Ladies.
+On 9 August 1253 two days before her death, the papal bull Solet anymore of Pope Innocent IV confirmed that Clare's rule would serve as the governing rule for Clare's Order of Poor Ladies.
 Her remains were interred at the chapel of San Giorgio while a church to hold her remains was being constructed.
 At her funeral, Pope Innocent IV insisted the friars perform the Office for the Virgin Saints as opposed to the Office for the Dead.
 This move by Pope Innocent ensured that the canonization process for Clare would begin shortly after her funeral.
 Pope Innocent was cautioned by multiple advisers against having the Office for the Virgin Saints performed at Clare's funeral.
-The most vocal of these advisers was Cardinal Raynaldus who would later become Pope Alexander IV, who in two years time would canonize Clare.
+The most vocal of these advisers was Cardinal Raynaldus, who would later become Pope Alexander IV and, in two years' time, would canonize Clare.
 At Pope Innocent's request the canonization process for Clare began immediately.
 While the whole process took two years, the examination of Clare's miracles took just six days.
 On 26 September 1255, Pope Alexander IV canonized Clare as Saint Clare of Assisi.
 Construction of the Basilica of Saint Clare was completed in 1260, and on 3 October of that year Clare's remains were transferred to the newly completed basilica where they were buried beneath the high altar.
 In further recognition of the saint, Pope Urban IV officially changed the name of the Order of Poor Ladies to the Order of Saint Clare in 1263.

+On her deathbed, Clare was heard to say to herself, "Go forth in peace, for you have followed the good road.
+Go forth without fear, for He Who created you has made you holy, has always protected you, and loves you as a mother.
+Blessed be You, my God, for having created me."

 Some 600 years later in 1872, Clare's relics were transferred to a newly constructed shrine in the crypt of the Basilica of Saint Clare, where her relics can still be venerated today.